CaspianA1/RasmLISP/DOCUMENTATION.md

 #### Eventual features:
 - I'll get to division and floating-point arithmetic sometime soon.
 - The same goes for symbols, printing lists, and higher-order functions.
-- If I have time I would like to implement anonymous functions, a pattern-matching system and an ability to call C functions.
+- If I have time I would like to implement a pattern-matching system and an ability to call C functions.

 ### Miscellaneous:
 - The maximum integer size is 2,147,483,647.
 Anything larger used is susceptible to undefined behavior.